Money and Finances

 How do I know if I can trust a mortgage assistance company?

-- Ask you to sign paperwork that you don’t understand.
+- Ask you to sign papers you don’t understand

 Housing Rental Scams

-- Call your local police.
+- Call the police.

 - File a complaint with the FBI Internet Crime Complaint Center.